davislenover/SeatSelection/README.md

 1. Within the ```DatabaseInfo.php``` file *(within the ```public_html``` directory)* change ```$disableResponseUntil``` to a specified ```HH:MM:SS```
 2. Save the file, this will update the live site to not accept responses until the given time
 - Note that the specified time is based on the server time hosting your website
+- IF ANOTHER ROUND OF RESERVATIONS ARE NEEDED, IT IS RECOMMENDED TO SET THIS TIME BEFORE CLEARING RESERVATION DATA
 ## Disable/Enable Service At Will
 - In case one might want to outright disable selections
 1. Within the ```DatabaseInfo.php``` file *(within the ```public_html``` directory)*, change ```$acceptingReservations``` to a boolean value